mdgdeveloper/daily-sleep-tracker/README.md

 # Description
 This application provides a trend analysis of the sleep evolution of the user by using a CRUD API.
 The technology for the frontend solution is ReactJS while for the backend tasks, Express together with MongoDB are the technologies selected.

+Based on the idea from [Daily Sleep Tracker in Code Mentor](https://www.codementor.io/projects/web/daily-sleep-tracker-web-app-byi4kpk5rt)

 # Data Structures
 ```js
 {